eddiebergman/slurmjobmanager/README.md

 The library has two main classes:
 * `SlurmEnvironment`
     Manages retrieving information from Slurm about status of jobs as well as queuing and cancelling jobs.
+It will also query any jobs for slurm arguements and create the associated batch file.

 * `SlurmJob`
     An abstract class defining what is required for a job to be managed by